Freguently asked questions about echinococcus or tapeworm treatment

 Travelling directly between Finland and Norway requires no tapeworm treatment, because both countries are free of the echinococcus parasite.

-If you cannot stay longer in Tallinn, you have to apply the so-called 28-day rule in which the dog is administered tapeworm medication twice in Finland between 1-28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous medication.
+If you stay in Tallinn for less than 24 hours, it is not possible to administer the tapeworm treatment once 1-5 days before returning to Finland.
+In this case you have to apply the so-called 28-day rule in which the dog is administered tapeworm medication twice in Finland between 1-28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous medication.
 A veterinarian gives all the tapeworm treatments to the dog.
 If you are travelling with the dog on a continual basis, it is worth keeping the medication valid by administering the dog tapeworm medication regularly at a maximum interval of 28 days.

 Yes, you can start the tapeworm treatment in another EU-country.
 In this case, the first tapeworm medication should be administered by a veterinarian 1-5 days before arriving in Finland.
 If the second tapeworm medication is in question and you are using the 28 day rule, then it is sufficient that the medication has not been administered more than 28 days before arriving in Finland.